smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 6. Apply the latest LSAM PTFs (software patches).

-   a.
-Currently, most LSAM installations include the majority of available patches already applied to the current version of the LSAM.
+   - Currently, most LSAM installations include the majority of available patches already applied to the current version of the LSAM.
 However, there will likely be at least a few recently released fixes, and perhaps some important and useful enhancements, that should be added to each install or upgrade using the LSAM PTF tools in sub-menu 9.

-   b.
-Verify the current LSAM PTF level.
+   - Verify the current LSAM PTF level.
 An easy way to do this is to  execute the command SMAGPL/STRSMA, and then examine the bottom, right corner of the "LSAM splash display" that first appears.

-   c.
-Compare the LSAM current PTF level with the latest PTF level published by SMA.
+   - Compare the LSAM current PTF level with the latest PTF level published by SMA.
 The latest PTF level available can be determined by examining the "IBM i LSAM (version) Patch Readme.PDF" document.

-   d.
-Two stand-alone PDF documents may prove helpful when undertaking the first round of LSAM PTF installation:
+   - Two stand-alone PDF documents may prove helpful when undertaking the first round of LSAM PTF installation:
-    i.
-IBM i LSAM (version) simplified PTF instructions. ii.
-IBM i Agent (LSAM) instructions for partial PTF save files
+    - IBM i LSAM (version) simplified PTF instructions.
+    - IBM i Agent (LSAM) instructions for partial PTF save files

-   e.
-All the latest IBM i LSAM support resources, including the two PTF save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.
+   - All the latest IBM i LSAM support resources, including the two PTF save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.

-      i.
-Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this URL: files.smasolutions.it.
+      - Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this URL: files.smasolutions.it.

    :::tip
    This URL for SMA's secure ftp server will be changing.
 View the Support page of SMA's latest web site or contact the SMA Support team for assistance with accessing the current secure ftp server.